 Ten or so, moving along the battlement walls towards us.

-One of them was close, perhaps three meters away, I waved him off with my hand but he stared at me defiant.
+One of them was close, perhaps three meters away, I waved him off with my hand but he stared at me defiantly.
 Then he began to snarl, white teeth flashing in the last rays of the sun.
 I pointed the black faced langur out to Alex who reported that there was a troop of monkeys approaching from the other side.
 The bananas may have been a bad idea.

 I looked at my watch and realised we had about five minutes before the daily monkey migration back to the fort began.
 We started to pack up our stuff, quickly.
 More monkeys moved along the battlements, our vantage point was only a couple of meters wide and was a one meter drop on one side and a twenty meter drop on the other.
 There was only one way down.
 A way that was currently blocked by monkeys.